Back to learn

 Courtney Johnston

 Your credit score plays an important role in determining whether you’re approved for a loan, mortgage, or other credit account — and at what interest rate.
 Paying your bills on time and using a credit card and other credit accounts responsibly is the best way to boost your score.
-But even when doing everything right, improving your credit score doesn’t happen overnight.
+But even when doing everything right, improving the state of your credit report doesn’t happen overnight.

 Having multiple credit cards can help you level up your credit score more quickly — but they can also significantly damage your credit history, if it’s not used correctly.
-If you’re considering opening multiple credit cards to try to improve your credit profile, here’s what you need to know.
+If you’re considering opening multiple credit cards to try to improve your credit profile, here’s what you need to know to answer the question of 'how many credit cards should I have?'

 To avoid slipping into the habit of overcharging on your credit card, consider treating your credit card like a debit card and paying off a purchase in full each time you use your credit card.
 Or, consider weekly payments instead of monthly payments.

-Does Getting More Credit Cards Affect Your Credit Score?
+Does Having Multiple Credit Cards Impact Your Credit Score?

-But multiple credit cards can also be risky.
+But multiple credit cards can also be risky and can have a huge impact on payment history, credit limit, and credit utilization ratio.
 Juggling multiple cards can make it more difficult to remember payment due dates, which could lead to late payments.
 If you charge more than you can afford to pay back on multiple cards, it could also lead to credit card debt, which can be expensive to overcome.
+This is why the decision to have multiple credit cards is one that needs to be carefully weighed.

 How Many Cards Should You Carry and Use Regularly?